bharathreddybobba/Multi-disease-prediction-/README.md

-create readme file for multi disease prediction for heart disease, diabetes and obesity using boosting techniques Multi Disease Prediction for Heart Disease, Diabetes, and Obesity using Boosting Techniques
+Multi Disease Prediction for Heart Disease, Diabetes, and Obesity using Boosting Techniques

 This repository contains code and data for a machine learning model that predicts the likelihood of an individual developing heart disease, diabetes, and obesity simultaneously, using boosting techniques.